Accidents in Amusement Parks: When is Your Ride Safe?

 How Dangerous are Amusement Park Rides?

 According to the International Association of Amusement Parks and Attractions (IAAPA), at over 400 fixed-site facilities in North America, more than 385 million visitors safely take more than 1.7 billion rides in a typical year.
-In a U.S. amusement park, there is a 1 in 15.5 million chance of suffering a severe injury when riding a fixed-site ride.

 Most people go to amusement parks for fun rides, games, and entertaining attractions.
 Unfortunately, many people are killed or badly injured by broken or malfunctioning amusement rides.
-The following are some of the causes of accidents at amusement parks:
+The following are some of the causes of accidents in amusement parks:

 The ride’s mechanical failure: Accidents on rides resulting from mechanical failures might cause injuries, though they are uncommon.
 The mechanical and little components that make up a thrill ride involve much work.
 However, mistakes might occasionally occur, and rides can be rusted or old and worn out.
 It can be extremely unsafe to have aged, breakable, or potentially detachable parts.